Vandivier/afterecon/content/2015-07-02-on-racism-and-the-confederate-south.md

 ---
-title: On Racism and the Confederate South
+title: "On Racism and the Confederate South"
 date: 2015-07-02 02:03:41
 author: John Vandivier
 ---